 Simple estates in Massachusetts typically take 6-9 months through probate.
 Complex or contested estates can take 1-3 years.
 A revocable trust avoids probate entirely.

 Massachusetts has adopted the Uniform Trust Code and does not require witnesses for trust execution.
 Notarization is not required for validity, though many financial institutions require notarized trust documents.
-The creditor claim period for trusts is 12 months.
+Massachusetts has no separate trust creditor-notice step — the settlor's debts stay subject to the general claims and limitations period (up to 12 months), which the trustee settles before distributing.

 The primary way to avoid probate in Massachusetts is a revocable living trust.
 Assets held in a trust pass directly to beneficiaries without court involvement.
 Beneficiary designations on retirement accounts and life insurance also bypass probate.
 Massachusetts does not offer transfer-on-death deeds for real estate.